 Gas fires have evolved in both efficiency, design and popularity in recent years.
 Put in simple terms, gas is clean, convenient and cheap, which is a huge attraction for UK households, when they are looking to heat their homes.

-Gas stoves found in our range are a relatively new design, which have come to market in the last few years.
-They give the look and feel of a wood burning stove, but without the work needed to clean it and reload wood.
-You can learn more about gas stoves here.
+Gas stoves found in our range are a relatively new design, which has come to market in the last few years.
+In some aspects, they give the look and feel of a wood-burning stove, but without the work needed to clean it and reload wood.

 Gas Fires – A Coser Study…